-Sakelliou & Merrifield (2000) investigated the WAT radio structure using a sample selected from the those lying in Abell galaxy clusters.
-These authors suggested that, because the Universe evolves hierarchically with galaxy clusters forming through mergers of groups, WAT bent/curved tails are due to the ram pressure originated in merging processes.
-As pointed out by Hardcastle et al. (2005), similarly to FR IIs, WAT jets remain relativistic and well-collimated until they undergo rapid deceleration at a distance of few tens of kpc from the nucleus, creating the so called "warmspots", the main feature of their radio morphology.
+Sakelliou & Merrifield (2000) investigated the WAT radio structure using a sample selected from those lying in Abell galaxy clusters.
+These authors suggested that because the Universe evolves hierarchically with galaxy clusters forming through mergers of groups, WAT bent or curved tails are due to the ram pressure that originated in the merging processes.